emilywoods/algorithms/README.md

 contributes 2T(n/2) [explain] to running time.
 Merging takes time &theta;(n).
 The total cost of this can be proven to be &theta;(nlgn).

-// Is it a new array each time merging takes place